About the Symposium

 Kathryn Bannai

-Kathryn Bannai served as lead counsel in Gordon Hirabayashi’s coram nobis case (1982–1985), successfully defeating the government’s effort to dismiss the case and persuading the court to hold an evidentiary hearing.
-That hearing ultimately led to overturning Hirabayashi’s wartime convictions under Executive Order 9066.
+Kathryn Bannai was lead counsel in Gordon Hirabayashi’s coram nobis case from 1982 to early 1985.
+Among other critical work, she successfully defeated the government’s effort to dismiss Hirabayashi’s case and persuaded the court to grant an evidentiary hearing.
+That hearing led to overturning Hirabayashi’s convictions for resisting the curfew and exclusion orders promulgated under E.O.
+9066.

-Kathryn is currently a trustee of the Japanese American National Museum and continues to be active in education and community advocacy.
+Kathryn is a member of the Board of Trustees of the Japanese American National Museum (JANM).
 She received her law degree from UC Law San Francisco (formerly UC Hastings).

 Lorraine Bannai